sevyharris/MonteCoffee/documentation/_build/html/_sources/examples/coox.rst.txt

     - (5) :class:`NeighborKMC.user_events.ODiffEvent` for O diffusion.
     - (6) :class:`NeighborKMC.user_events.COOxEvent` for CO+O -> CO2.

-To accelerate the simulation we need to specify which events are each others reverse and store the event-class references in a list:
+we can now store the event-class references in a list for the NeighborKMC simulations and define accordingly a list of reverse events.
+In this example the CO (O) adsorption and desorption are reverse to each other.
+In addition are the diffusion processes reverse to themselves.
+The CO oxidation itself is not reversible.
+Thus it isn't defined in this list.

 .. code-block:: python

-     reverse_events = {0: 1, 2: 3, 4: 4, 5: 5}
      events = [COAdsEvent, CODesEvent, OAdsEvent,
                ODesEvent, CODiffEvent,
                ODiffEvent, COOxEvent]

-Here event 0 has a reverse event 1, 2 has 3, 4 and 5 are their own inverses because they are diffusion, and 6 is left out because it is assumed irreversible.
+     reverse_events = {0: 1, 2: 3, 4: 4, 5: 5}

 The numbering of events is determined by the order in the list :code:`events` defined here.

 Define and run simulation